-During the year, KMEC entered into a confidential termination agreement with an Australian Area Developer ("AD") which allows KMEC to regain the rights bestowed under this AD arrangement.
-For this right, KMEC agreed to pay an upfront payment in full and capitalised the purchase as an intangible asset at 15 December 2016.
-As at 30 June 2017 the written down value of this intangible asset has been included as a part of Note 10 in the financial statements under "Other intangible assets".
+During the year, KMEC entered into a confidential termination agreement with an Australian Area Developer ("AD") which allowed KMEC to regain the rights bestowed under this AD arrangement.
+For this right, KMEC paid an amount upfront and capitalised the purchase as an intangible asset at 31 January 2018.
+As at 30 June 2018, the written down value of this intangible asset has been included as a part of Note 9 in the financial statements under "Other Intangible Assets".